robotpony/Presto/README.md

 What's changed in version 1.2?
 See [Github](https://github.com/robotpony/Presto/pulls?direction=desc&page=1&sort=created&state=closed) for details.
 </aside>

-# How is Presto different?
+# Presto is different

-Presto simplifies building web services APIs.
-It reduces both the amount and complexity of the code required by each API request, using straightforward class delegation and exceptions.
-It relies on the right tool for each portion of each request; the web server for routing, and PHP for autoloading, annotating request parameters, and for delegating to class member calls.
-User interfaces are left to other toolkits, though Presto does serve up fragments of HTML as APIs quite nicely.
-Presto focuses on APIs as a distinct layer, and we think you should too.
+PrestoPHP makes building RESTful web services APIs trivial.
+It's a tiny toolkit that cuts down on what you need to learn and how much code it takes to build a solid web service.
+It relies on the right tool for each part of a request; the web server for routing and PHP for autoloading, annotating request parameters, and for delegating to class member calls.

+Presto obsesses over APIs as a distinct, straightforward layer, and we think you should too.

 ## A quick example

-A REST style API is built as a class with members named for each resource (or tree of resources).
+An API is built as a class with members named for each resource (or tree of resources).
 For example, an `apple` is a resource.
 You can request an `apple` over HTTP:

 	GET fruit/apples/spartan.json?tags=large+red